-Employment Education and Training Social Inclusion Technical Assistance Prinrity Axes 1.
+Employment Education and Training Social Inclusion Technical Assistance Priority Aves 1.
 Attracting and retaining more people in employment and promoting adaptability to change 2.
 Investing in human capital through better education and skills 3.
 Equal opportunities and promoting social inclusion 4.
-Technical Assistance 1.1 2.1 3.1 4.1 Меяѕшгеѕ Promotion of employability and ability to adapt to labour market changes Enhancing synergies and links between education and labour market Fostering social inclusion of people and areas at disadvantage and combating Support to the implementation of OP HRD
+Technical Assistance 1.1 Promotion of 2.1 Enhancing synergies and 3.1 Fostering social 4.1 Support to the Measures employability and ability to adapt to labour market changes links between education and labour market inclusion of people and areas at disadvantage and combating implementation of OP HRD